viezr/color-picker/README.md

 - show mouse coordinates
 - change choosen color by clicking on color-block
 ## Usage
 Button with "target" icon, activate main picker function and show zoomed area around the mouse.

-After mouse click, main function stops and by default save hex index of the color to clipboard
+After mouse click, main function stops and by default save hex index of the color to clipboard.
 Click on right color block shows color palette.